Welcome to the Early Years Foundation Stage

 Mrs H Robinson - firstname.lastname@example.org

 The majority of the children's learning in EYFS is through child-initiated play, also known as Plan, Learn, Review.
 The children plan what they would like to do, they engage in their learning and, at the end of the session, they work with the class to review what they have learnt.
 The children are encouraged to use both the inside and outside learning environments, which are set up with continuous and enhanced provision.
-Continuous provision are the resources which are set up all the time in the environment and our enhanced provision are weekly resources or activities which are set up, usually linked to the children's interests or our topics/focus texts.
+Continuous provision are the resources which are set up all the time in the environment and our enhanced provision are weekly resources or activities which are set up and link to our termly curriculum overview (see below) or current learning taking place.
 All provision is carefully planned to ensure children's skills are individually developed and learning opportunities are personalised to ensure every child makes excellent progress in their learning journey.
 Our environments are both supportive and challenging for our children and inspire and encourage their interests.

 Alongside this the children are taught through adult-directed lessons or group activities.
 These include lessons such as phonics, literacy, maths, PSHE, PE and many more.
 Through these inputs we teach the children new skills which they can then apply independently through their play.